TreeStore

 • overwrite (bool, optional) – If True, overwrite the existing b2z file if it exists.
 Default is False.

 • filename (str, optional) – If provided, use this filename instead of the default b2z file path.
+Keyword use is recommended for clarity.

 Returns: